-This recipe has been tried and tested in my kitchen several times before being passed on to family members all of whom vouch for it’s health benefits as well as taste.
+This recipe for Spicy Kale and Eggs has been tried and tested in my kitchen several times before being passed on to family members all of whom vouch for its health benefits as well as taste.
 Eggs gently simmered to perfection on a bed of winter kale braised with garlic, green onions and lemon juice – courtesy Williams Sonoma.
 Sometimes I add chopped onions and sauteed potatoes.

 Ingredients: • 2 Tbs. unsalted butter • 4 green onions, white and light green portions, chopped • 2 garlic cloves, minced • 2 bunches kale, tough stems removed, leaves roughly chopped • 1 cup chicken or vegetable broth • Salt to taste • 1/4 tsp. freshly ground black pepper • Zest and juice of 1 lemon • 4 eggs • Red pepper flakes, to taste